Skip to main content

 When to group suggestions

 The FilterField component allows you to group suggestions.
-Use the grouping feature only if users need to understand the underlying structure of your suggestions better and if it helps them to make a choice quickly.
-Unnecessarily grouping suggestions will only clutter the user interface and take away valuable screen space.
+However, you should only use the grouping feature if seeing the underlying structure will help users make a choice more quickly.
+Unnecessary grouping will only clutter the user interface and take away valuable screen space.

 Still have questions?